smarthomesven/homey-duux-gen2/README.md

   - Child lock

 - Threesixty:
+  - On/off
   - Target temperature
-  - On/off
   - Current temperature
   - Fan speed

 - Whisper Flex:
+  - On/off
   - Fan speed
-  - On/off
   - Mode
   - Horiontal oscillation

+- Edge*
+  - On/off
+  - Current temperature
+  - Target temperature
+  - Night mode
+  - Eco mode
+  - Child lock

 If your device isn't on this list, you can request support for it [here](https://community.homey.app/t/app-pro-duux-gen2/145511?u=smarthomesven).

+**NOTE:** The Edge heater has multiple variations.
+If your device doesn't show up in the list when choosing the Edge during pairing, please report it on the forum topic.